efstathiosntonas/ngx-form/README.md

 ## Running the server
 Run `npm start` <br />
 If you want to make changes on the Server and auto refresh the back end code then run: `nodemon npm start`.
-If you don't have nodemon installed, run `npm install nodemon -g`.
+If you don't have nodemon installed, run `npm install nodemon -g`. <br />
 If you want to execute the cron job in order to clean up `/uploads/tmp` folder every 1 hour for files that their age is greater than 1 hour, run `node cron.js`.

 ## Viewing the App